VandalByte/darkmatter-grub2-theme/README.md

 #### 1️⃣ Download your favourite version of the theme from Pling

-Now extract your downloaded .zip file ( *Here I'm using debian version of my theme as an example* )
+Now extract your downloaded .zip file.

-Either manually extract it or use the command below.
+Either manually extract it or use the command below. ( *Here I'm using debian version of my theme as an example* )
 ```shell
 unzip dark-matter-debian.zip
 ```